 During the past decade, thanks to Conservancy donors, ARC has helped hundreds of students experience Yosemite, build core skills, and develop a sense of connection to, and responsibility for, the natural world.

 According to ARC program data, 98% of summer-course graduates have completed high school on time, and 80% have gone on to college.
 Alumni have become park rangers, pursued advanced environmental science degrees, worked with our art team in Yosemite and more; several program graduates have even joined the ARC staff!

-Partnering with Yosemite National Park and Adventure Risk Challenge.
+Project partners: Yosemite National Park and Adventure Risk Challenge.